BellaMrx/BellaMrx/README.md

  * Other:
    - [Click me, If you can](https://github.com/BellaMrx/Click-me_If-you-can) - a stubborn button, only HTML, CSS, JavaScript
+   - [Mood Cube](https://github.com/Projects-Games-HTML-CSS-JS/Mood_Cube) - only in HTML and CSS with HTML Image map + Tutorial
    - [Fortune cookie generator](https://github.com/BellaMrx/Fortune_Cookie_Generator) - only in HTML, CSS, JavaScript
    - [Calculator](https://github.com/Projects-Games-HTML-CSS-JS/Calculator_simple) - simple calculator only in HTML, CSS, JavaScript